 Craft, jewelry and gift shopping:

 Quite a number of well curated retail outlets sell authentic Indian handicraft and jewelry products from various parts of the country.
-Some of the better ones are “Apala”, “Bana Studio”, “The Village Shop”, “Reasons”, “Ethnic Silver”, and “The Source India”.
-For gift shopping, “Chumbak” and “Little Goa” are good options.
+Some of the better ones are “Apala”, “Bana Studio”, “Reasons”, “Ethnic Silver”, and “The Source India”.
+For gift shopping, “Chumbak” is a good option.

 Recreation